 Planning and execution of cabinet, millwork and furniture projects are explored in this class.
 Standards for kitchen cabinetry and design are applied as students work together in teams on a group project.
 Additional areas of study include: jigs & fixtures, 32mm cabinetmaking and leg & rail furniture.
-Pre-reqs: Woodworking 1 (31-409-330); Woodworking 2 (31-409-330).
+Prerequisites: 31-409-330 and 31-409-330.